gianellin/gianellin/README.md

 - 🌍 I live in Miami, FL, and I have a B.S. in Industrial Engineering.

-I have experience working with e-commerce and digital marketing projects, which is how I found my passion for front end development; while learning to apply programming in solving problems for user experiences and email development.
-I quickly found that I loved the programming and creative components that come with solving problems related to these aspects.
+I have experience working with e-commerce platforms, which is how I found my passion for front end development; while learning to apply programming in solving problems for user experiences and email development.
+I quickly found that I loved the programming and creative aspects that come with solving problems related to this area.

 I am also a big fan of design and travel.
 In my free time, I enjoy going on adventures and creating content for my social media handles, which revolve around my aesthetics, my daily life and my skills.